Abdul Nacer Benbrika: Trial

 On 3 February 2009 Supreme Court Justice Bernard Bongiorno sentenced Benbrika to 15 years' jail with a non-parole period of 12 years.
 In his comments Bongiorno said the word jihad had many meanings in Islam, but Benbrika had warped the term to mean "only a violent attack by his group to advance the Islamic cause".
 Bongiorno also said evidence "suggested that Benbrika was still committed to violent jihad, had shown no contrition for his offences and had talked about continuing the group's activities behind bars if its members were jailed".

 Apart from the charges of Intentionally being a member of a terrorist organisation and Intentionally directing activities of a terrorist organisation, Benbrika was also convicted in a later trial of 'Possession of a thing connected with preparation for a terrorist act'.
 But a further ruling in March 2011 found him not guilty of this later charge.
 This conviction for the offence of 'Possession of a thing connected with preparation for a terrorist act' was quashed, with the court concluding "that the trial judge had misdirected the jury as to the requirements for establishing that offence."
 His sentence for the charge of Intentionally being a member of a terrorist organisation was also reduced from 7 to 5 years.

 Amer Hadarra, Aimen Joud, Fadl Sayadi, Abdullah Merhi, Ezzit Raad and Ahmed Raad, were also found guilty of being members of a terrorist organisation.
 They were all automatically paroled in 2015 after serving the minimum sentence.
 Hany Taha, Bassam Raad, Majed Raad and Shoue Hammoud were found not guilty.

-Despite having completed his sentence on 5 November 2020, Benbrika was kept in jail under an interim order from the Victorian Supreme Court.
+Despite having completed his sentence on 5 November 2020, Benbrika was kept in jail until 19 December 2023 under an interim order from the Victorian Supreme Court.
 The Federal Department of Home Affairs had applied to the court to keep him detained.